nik786/kube-learn/ansible.md

 become_user: user1 = Using sudo from become:yes and becoming user user1.

-remote_user: user1 = Log in as foofoo on that remote server
+remote_user: user1 = Log in as user1 on that remote server

 On a s̲y̲n̲c̲h̲r̲o̲n̲o̲u̲s̲ request, you make the request and stop executing your program until you get a response from the HTTP server

 On a̲s̲y̲n̲c̲h̲r̲o̲n̲o̲u̲s̲ requests, you "launch" the request, and you kind of "forget about it", meaning: The interpreter continues executing the code after the request is made without waiting for the request to be completed.

 # Using SSH for Multiplexing in Ansible